 We often get questions about freight billing adjustments from shippers.
-It can be an unpleasant surprise to receive a billing adjustment, and there are ways to lower their occurrence.
-So, what are billing adjustments and what can you do to avoid them?
+Receiving a billing adjustment can be an unpleasant surprise, and there are ways to lower their occurrence.
+So, what are billing adjustments, and what can you do to avoid them?
 We go into the details you need to know here.

 What Are Billing Adjustments?

 First things first—let’s define exactly what a billing adjustment is.
-Simply, billing adjustments are the unpaid amount of freight shipping costs reported by the carrier that weren’t part of the original, estimated freight quote.
+The billing adjustments are the unpaid freight shipping costs the carrier reported that wasn’t part of the original estimated freight quote.